doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 In the first-edition DOOMTROOPER basic rules we allowed players to attack their own warriors at will, and if the warrior was killed the player earned Destiny Points.
 While this was supposed to be used only as a desperation act to get much-needed Destiny Points, it was quickly abused.

-We then changed the rule to say players could not directly attack their own warriors, but if they were forced to through Special card play, and that warrior was killed, then the player could earn either Promotion Points or Destiny Points.
+We then changed the rule to say players could not directly attack their own warriors, but if they were "forced" to through Special card play, and that warrior was killed, then the player could earn either Promotion Points or Destiny Points.

 Well, after so many expansions, this has also become a subject of abuse.
 With this rule in place, the best players were not fighting each other, they were destroying themselves.
 DOOMTROOPER is a game of interaction and slugging it out for domination, and it's time to force that interaction upon you.

-You may still force your warriors to attack your warriors (through Special card play and Art spells, etc.) but in the event that your warrior does end up in combat against another of your warriors, and either or both of your warriors is killed, you earn only Destiny Points.
+You may still "force" your warriors to attack your warriors (through Special card play and Art spells, etc.) but in the event that your warrior does end up in combat against another of your warriors, and either or both of your warriors is killed, you earn only Destiny Points.
 In other words, you NEVER get Promotion Points for killing your own warriors.
 This includes killing your warriors at the expense of the enemy.
 For example, if you play WIND OF INSANITY and kill your own warriors in the process, you don't earn any Promotion Points for them, just Destiny Points.

 **MORTIFICATORS**